 What is an Acute Injury?

 Generally speaking, acute injuries result from one single traumatic event.
-These sudden injuries are often the result of a sudden collision, a fall, or a rapid movement.
+These injuries are often the result of a car accident, a fall, or a rapid movement during an activity.

 After the injury, the body may experience several negative changes.
 First, there is normally swelling in the affected area.
 This swelling is the body’s natural response to the pressure placed on this body part.
 The injury will also bring on immediate pain.
 This pain is normally localized, meaning that without movement, it will not travel to another part of the body.
-A Long Island physical therapist can help to ease this pain.
+Our physical therapy team in Ronkonkoma can help to ease this pain.

 Examples of Acute Injuries

-Acute injuries are common among recreational, amateur, and professional athletes.
+Acute injuries are common among both recreational and professional athletes.
 Most acute injuries fall into one of these categories, relating to muscle, tissue or bone damage:

 - Sprain Injuries: Whether because of external force or bending at an odd angle, sprains result in pain after twisting the ligaments.
 Ankle sprains are especially common.